A collection of free verse and prose

 spinal nerves, here occasioning a little smarting of the

-of those substances which existed in the world, and can be
+substances which existed in the world and can be

 remembered as past, or imagined on some other occasion,